StarlaneStudios/cirql/README.md

 ## Features
 - 🔗 Connect to SurrealDB over stateful WebSockets or stateless requests
-- 📦 Immutable query chaining for batching & transactions
+- 📦 Support for query batching & transactions
 - ⚙️ Zod-powered schema validation of query results
 - 📝 Full TypeScript support with Zod schema inference
-- 💎 Write flexible queries using strings or via chained functions
+- 💎 Write flexible queries using the Query Writer API

 ## Notice
 Cirql is still in early developmental stages.
 While you can use it for production applications, it may still lack specific features and edge cases.
 Feel free to submit feature requests or pull requests to add additional functionality to Cirql.
 We do ask you to please read our [Contributor Guide](CONTRIBUTING.md).